monurajputrko/Manufac-Assignment/README.md

 - Data Aggregation :- Calculates maximum, minimum, and average values.
 - Mantine UI :- Uses Mantine for a clean, responsive table layout.

+## Functionality
+- Table 1 :- Maximum and Minimum Production by Year – Displays the crop with the highest and lowest production each year.
+- Table 2 :- Average Yield and Area by Crop – Shows the average yield and area from 1950 to 2020.

 ## Prerequisites

 - Node.js (v14 or higher)